- What is ESD?

 This resource focuses on the concept of responsible purchasing and sustainable consumption.
 By analyzing the production, consumption and disposal of everyday items, students make connections between product choices and social, economic and environmental impacts.
 Through this experience, students develop a sense of environmental responsibility.
 A brief description of the lessons-

 After exploring what students know about how products are manufactured and disposed of they are given an item of clothing and asked to reflect on a series of questions focusing on its life cycle.
-They are then given posters of a soccer ball and cell phone and asked to create timelines that show the production, consumption, and disposal sequence of each.
+They are then given posters of the Life cycle of a soccer ball, Life cycle of a DVD and the Life cycle of a cell phone and asked to create timelines that show the production, consumption, and disposal sequence of each.
 They must include information on how much energy, water, and waste is involved in the lifetime of the product.

 After sharing and discussing their findings with classmates, groups are given WW backgrounders on chocolate, coffee, paper, clothing, and soap and asked to draw Venn Diagrams to show the relationship among money, people and the environment for each item.
 Positive and negative points are highlighted in different colors.
 Summary discussions are used to encourage students to consider sustainable practices and principles when purchasing products in the future.